kikiutils/nuxt-session/README.md

 Choose how session content is stored.

-If set as a cookie, the [secret](#storagesecret) option must be set and none of the other options can be set.
+If set as a cookie, the [encryption key](#storageoptionskey) option must be set.

-If set as an unstorage driver, please refer to the [document](https://unstorage.unjs.io/drivers/memory) for details on how to use it.
+If set as an unstorage driver, please refer to the [document](https://unstorage.unjs.io/drivers/memory) for details on how to use it and configuration [storage.options](#storageoptions).

 ### storage.keyLength